 When are tryouts?

-Tryouts for the 2018 Gotham Girls Roller Derby Season will be held sometime in the fall at our practice space in East Williamsburg, Brooklyn.
+Tryouts for the 2018 Gotham Girls Roller Derby Season will be held October 14th from 9am-3pm at our practice space in East Williamsburg, Brooklyn.
 Callbacks will be on October 15th from 10am-1pm.
 Interested skaters must sign up in advance by purchasing a ticket.
 Once you sign up, you will be given a time slot for your tryout.

 What are tryouts?